chimbosonic/blog/src/posts/ai-and-how-i-use-it-to-help-with-my-writing.md

 Now asking the AI to write cover letters has also been eye-opening, the amount of information on a company that it is capable of picking up and introducing into the letter is crazy.
 To the point that even though I had done research on the company prior to writing the cover letter I was learning new things via the generated text.

-To conclude, I was quite skeptical about Generative AI, but I am now convinced that this is game changing.
+To conclude, I was quite sceptical about Generative AI, but I am now convinced that this is game changing.
 We just need slightly better tooling.
 Perhaps Microsoft should bring back Clippy with a GPT-4 backend.

 ###### Last updated 2023-07-04